Slip and Fall Accidents

 - Accident or incident report: Usually, it is a store or business’s policy to require an accident report be made concerning this incident – it is not mandated by law.
 No matter what the store’s policy is, however, completing a timely accident report and taking pictures is the most beneficial for all involved parties, but be careful not to provide incorrect or other information which may hurt your case.

 Knowing what to do after a slip and fall accident can be confusing.
-Many injury victims aren't even sure what their rights are or if they can pursue financial compensation for their injuries.
-That's why it's important to speak with a lawyer familiar with such cases as soon as possible after your accident.
+Many injury victims aren’t even sure what their rights are or if they can pursue financial compensation for their injuries.
+That’s why it’s important to speak with a lawyer familiar with these cases as soon as possible after your accident.

-Even though a property owner has a duty to keep his premises safe, at the same time, a person on the premises has a duty to look out for their own safety.
-If the victim knows or should know of the danger before the slip or trip, they will lose their case because they did not adequately protect themselves.
+Even though a property owner has a duty to keep his premises safe, at the same time, a person on the premises has a duty to look out for his or her own safety.
+If the victim knows or should know of the danger before the slip or trip, the case can be lost due to failure to adequately protect him or her self.
 You have to look where you are walking.
-So the person who decides to walk on ice or is looking at his cellphone at the time they step in that hole may very well lose their case, because paying attention to what was ahead or taking a different path could have saved them from the accident.
+So, the person who decides to walk on ice or is looking at his cellphone at the time of an accident may very well lose his or her case, because paying attention to what was ahead or taking a different path could have prevented the accident.

 Evidence builds strong legal cases.
 Without proof that the property owner knew about the hazardous situation or had a sufficient amount of time to discover the danger and in turn warn others about or correct it, you will likely have a very hard time getting the money you rightfully deserve for your slip and fall accident.